Barcode reader: Proprietary interfaces

-The "keyboard wedge" approach makes adding things such as barcode readers to systems simple.
-The software may well need no changes.

-The concurrent presence of two "keyboards" does require some care on the part of the user.
-Also, barcodes often offer only a subset of the characters offered by a normal keyboard.

-USB

-Subsequent to the PS/2 era, barcode readers began to use USB ports rather than the keyboard port, this being more convenient.
-To retain the easy integration with existing programs, it was sometimes necessary to load a device driver called a "software wedge", which facilitated the keyboard-impersonating behavior of the old "keyboard wedge" hardware.

-Today, USB barcode readers are "plug and play", at least in Windows systems.
-Any necessary drivers are loaded when the device is plugged in.

-In many cases, a choice of USB interface types (HID, CDC) are provided.
-Some have PoweredUSB.

 Wireless networking

 Some modern handheld barcode readers can be operated in wireless networks according to IEEE 802.11g (WLAN) or IEEE 802.15.1 (Bluetooth).
 Some barcode readers also support radio frequencies viz.
 433 MHz or 910 MHz.
 Readers without external power sources require their batteries be recharged occasionally, which may make them unsuitable for some uses.

 Resolution

 The scanner resolution is measured by the size of the dot of light emitted by the reader.
 If this dot of light is wider than any bar or space in the bar code, then it will overlap two elements (two spaces or two bars) and it may produce wrong output.
 On the other hand, if a too small dot of light is used, then it can misinterpret any spot on the bar code making the final output wrong.

 The most commonly used dimension is 13 mil (0.013 in or 0.33 mm), although some scanners can read codes with dimensions as small as 3 mil (0.003 in or 0.075 mm).
 Smaller bar codes must be printed at high resolution to be read accurately.